Things to Do at Stanford University

 Best Time to Visit

 Spring (March-May) and fall (September-November) offer pleasant weather and beautiful campus scenery.
-Weekdays are less crowded than weekends
+Weekdays are less crowded than weekends.

 Suggested Duration